guomulian/anneal/README.md

 ### Examples
 Included are a number of well-known example use cases.
+(Unchecked items are not yet complete.)

-- Real-valued function of two real variables
+- [x] Real-valued function of two real variables
-- Sudoku
+- [x] Sudoku
-- Traveling salesperson
+- [ ] Traveling salesperson
-- Automatic map label placement
+- [ ] Automatic map label placement

 ## Installing